 SDUHSD is committed to supporting student personal health, safety, and well-being.

 Reaching and teaching the whole child to ensure that all students are healthy, safe, engaged, challenged, and supported is of the utmost importance.
-Attending to the mental health needs of our students is one way we can ensure the safety of our students and support them in achieving their educational and personal goals.
+Attending to the behavioral health needs of our students is one way we can ensure the safety of our students and support them in achieving their educational and personal goals.

 If you have a social-emotional concern about a student, the school counselor is your first contact for assistance.